-Ovulation problems are among the most common causes of infertility in women.
+Ovulation problems are among the most common causes of infertility.
 If you are not having regular periods each month—or if your cycle is very long or very short—you may be having problems with ovulation.

 Day 1 — An ovulation cycle is counted on the first day of menstrual bleeding.
 At this time, the lining of the uterus is shed for approximately five days.
 At the same time, several follicles (the fluid-filled sacs inside the ovaries that contain eggs) begin to mature and develop.